shiyue-li/source/archetypes/default.md

 weight: 1

 # This is what appears as the tab's title
-title: "Cope | Shiyue Li"
+title: "Shiyue Li | Notes"

 # This is the description in the <head> tag
 description: "I set a direction for the branding and identity of the product and crafted a functioning prototype ready for usability testing and development."

 # This the heading of the navigation at the top of the case study
-nav_heading: "Cope Case Study"
+nav_heading: "Poems"

 # This is what appears in the case studies section, place this image at the /static/img folder
 thumbnail: "cope.jpg"